Xceptance/neodymium-template/Readme.md

 ### Set up
 4. Set up WebDrivers and Browsers
-4.1.
+4. 1.
 Open `config\browser.properties`
-4.2.
+4. 2.
 Set the property `xlt.webDriver.chrome.pathToDriverServer`
-4.3.set the property `xlt.webDriver.chrome.pathToBrowser` if you want don't want to use the default Chrome
+4. 3. set the property `xlt.webDriver.chrome.pathToBrowser` if you want don't want to use the default Chrome
 5. Add the URL to start in `template.settings.Settings.java` (or try with [https://www.xceptance.com/en/](https://www.xceptance.com/en/) (already set) for demo purposes)

 ### Execution